UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 ETL is the process of extracting data from one or several sources, transforming it to the shape that an application or model requires it, and loading it to a desired destination.

-- Extract the data from all data sources, including validation and rejecting data that does not meet rquirements.
+- Extract the data from all data sources, including validating and rejecting data that does not meet requirements.
 Notify sources of rejected data.
 - Transform the data through different operations: join, filter, standardization, etc.
-- Load is deciding how and how often to load the transformed data into the destination, which can be a file, a database, or a data warehouse.
+- Load is deciding how and how often to load the transformed data into the destination (a file, a database, or a data warehouse).

 :::
 :::{.column}